Back.

 Insulated Concrete Forms

-The problem with basements in Nebraska is they are hard to insulate and tend to leak after a time.
-Leaking is a matter of effective waterproofing and drainage.
+The problem with basements in Nebraska is they are hard to insulate and tend to leak after a time — sometimes a very short time.
+Leak-proofing is a matter of effective waterproofing and drainage.
 Both have come a long way in just a few years — so there is no longer much excuse for a leaking basement in suitable soil.

 The problem of effective insulation has been much harder to solve.
 The difficulty is that concrete transfers heat much too well.
 One solution is to attach foam insulation to the inside of the wall, another is to frame a false wall inside the basement wall and fill the false wall with fiberglass.
 This can be pretty expensive since essentially you are building two walls to get one.
 And, at best, you will end up with a whole wall insulation value of about R-7.
 Not very good, which is why most basements in Nebraska feel cold and damp in winter.

 Once your foundation is in, we begin framing the walls and roof.
-There are a number of options for wall and roof building, from conventional stud framing to very "out there" approaches such as straw bale and rammed earth (we don't build any of these, by the way).
+There are several options for wall and roof building, from conventional stud framing to very "out there" approaches such as straw bale and rammed earth (we don't build any of these, by the way).

 Since early in the 19th century, most residential construction framing has been stud or "stick framing".
 Stick framing replaced heavy timber framing (or post and beam construction) which had been the staple wood building system since the beginning of recorded history.
 It started in Fort Dearborn, Illinois, a town of fewer than 100 inhabitants.
 After the invention of stick framing by Augustine Taylor in 1833, most houses in town were built using this innovative, easier, system.
 At the time, local builders thought the notion of light framing was so ludicrous that they ridiculed it as "balloon framing," saying the buildings were so light they would just float away in a good breeze.
 They didn't.
 In fewer than 60 years the town had a million inhabitants and had been renamed Chicago.